-7.1 The Director of Finance and Commercial Services submitted a report bringing the Committee up to date with the Council's financial position as at Month 9 2022/23 including the General Fund revenue position, Housing Revenue Account and Capital Programme Monitoring (Appendix 1).
+- 7.1 This report brings the Committee up to date with the Council's financial position as at Month 9 2022/23 including the General Fund revenue position, Housing Revenue Account, Collection Fund Account (Appendix 1) and Capital Programme Monitoring (Appendix 2). - 7.2 RESOLVED UNANIMOUSLY: That Finance Sub-Committee notes the Council's financial position as at the end of December 2022 (month 9), as detailed in the report.